 Years later, Tortuga found its footing, and we began to grow the business and the team.
 By 2014, Jeremy and I had spent 5 years working remotely with each other and with contractors.
 When the time came to hire Lauren as our first teammate, location was never a factor.
 We were already comfortable working remotely.
-Her customer support work could be done from anywhere as shown by companies that outsource the work to India or to the Philippines.
+Her customer support work could be done from anywhere.
+All she needed was a laptop and access to email.

 Committing to Working Remotely

-- Sean Keener, the founder of Bootsnall, turned me on to the Rockefeller Habits which led me to Jim Collins’ work on defining a company’s values.
-We added "living and working on our own terms" to our core values, not to be violated even if it became a detriment.
+Sean Keener, the founder of a remote company called Airtreks, turned me on to the Rockefeller Habits which led me to Jim Collins’ work on defining a company’s values.
+We added "Work on Our Terms" to our core values, not to be violated even if it became a detriment.

-Our commitment to remote work made the choice much easier when we began to hire for roles that would be harder to do remotely.
+Our commitment to remote work made the choice much easier when we began to hire for roles that are difficult to do remotely.